lrebelo/Notes/README.md

 This is divided in to topics/folders, sub topics when needed, some source files may be added as needed.

 ps: I'm dyslexic so ignore the obviuse spealings mistakes..
+pps: Some of the topics are incomplete a lot of times as I *sometimes* when i sart learning something new forget to fully document it all..